mk-fg/pretty-yaml/README.md

 YAML is generally nice an easy format to read *if* it was written by humans.

+**IMPORTANT NOTE:** I just discovered allow_unicode=True option for Emitter (shameful, I know).
+It fixes *a lot* of issues with non-ascii stuff, maybe consider trying just that one first.

 Unfortunately, by default, available serializers seem to not care about that aspect, producing correct but less-readable (and format allows for json-style crap) and poorly-formatted dumps, hence this simple module.